sofia-shark/engineering-portfolio/01_nonlinear_tire_model/documentation/methodology.md

 to front grip whenever loads are unequal).
 The -3.15% difference here is modest because static front/rear load imbalance is only ~18% for the vehicle.

+## Unified Tire Model (Nonlinear Tire Model + Load Sensitivity merge)

+**Purpose:** Combine the nonlinear slip-shape with load-dependent peak force into one function usable at any load.

+**Method:** D(N) = k * N^epsilon substituted into the Pacejka formula
+in place of the previous fixed D. B, C, E unchanged and confirmed load-independent by construction.

+**Result:** B = 6.0606. k = 5.1550.
+Regression-verified against the nonlinear
+tire model's original front-axle result: peak front force = 947.6 N.
+Rear-axle peak = 1077.5 N.

+**Key finding:** The tradeoff is the fixed-peak-slip-location limitation.
+To fix that would require making B or E load-dependent, which would need real test data to calibrate.